The Grace 401(k)

 By now, you probably have questions.

-It's surprisingly simple.
-From the beginning, Grace Capital set out to be different in process so we could be different in results.
-We run with low overhead, no redundant staffing, and efficient processes — combining the flexibility and independence of a small firm with the strength and purchasing power of the industry's largest organizations.
+Our compensation is transparent and disclosed up front.
+From the beginning, Grace Capital set out to be different in process so we could be different in what clients experience.
+We run with low overhead, no redundant staffing, and efficient processes — combining the flexibility and independence of a small firm with institutional-class access typically associated with much larger organizations.

 What is my role as a fiduciary?